Growth Is Sometimes Saying No to What You Fought For

 Growth sometimes looks like disloyalty to your past self

 This is a quiet truth many people carry.
 You become someone your old self might not recognize.
 The goals you had no longer pull you in the same direction.
 The friendships you once leaned on feel different.
-And it’s hard to explain, because nothing dramatic has happened.
-Just you, changing in slow, internal ways.
+And that’s a quiet kind of personal growth that doesn’t always have a name at first.

 The invisible weight of emotional loyalty